 There are two types of targeting in Google Ads:

 - Contextual Targeting- allows advertisers to specify which websites their ads appear on, whether that’s by the category of content on that website (topics) or by specifying specific websites or web pages where they want them to appear (placements).
 We will cover topics and placements in depth later in this article.

 - Audience Targeting- allows you to control which users your ads appear to.
 You can target audiences based on their interests and activity on the internet, interactions with your website, or first-party information that they’ve consented for you to use.

 When applying audiences, placements, or topics to a Google Ads campaign, you’ll have two “targeting settings” to choose from.

-The benefit of using the targeting setting is that it will narrow your audience so your ads are only appearing to the relevant audiences that you want them to.
+The benefit of using the targeting setting is that it will narrow your audience so your ads are only appearing to the relevant audiences or on the relevant sites that you want them to.

 Observation– this is where things get a bit more complicated.
 If you add an audience, topic, or placement to a campaign with the observation setting, you aren’t really targeting that topic, placement, or audience.
 Your ads will still show to users who aren’t a part of these audiences and on sites other than the ones you’ve specified.

 There are two reasons why an advertiser would use this setting.

 - Audience insights- For audience targeting specifically, the only way to see how a specific audience interacts with your ads is by adding it to your campaign, whether that’s through targeting or observation.
 Adding relevant audiences to a campaign with the observation setting collects and reports data specifically on this audience, which allows you to see how often these users see, click, or convert on your ads.
 If an audience converts at a high rate, you may want to target them exclusively, break them out into their own campaigns, or apply…